Biodiversity of Suriname: Protected areas

-Suriname has 11 Nature Reserves, 1 Nature park and 4 Multi Use Management Areas (MUMA"S).
+Suriname has 11 nature reserves, 1 nature park and 4 multi-use management areas (MUMAs).
 A protected area is an area set aside for the preservation and protection of highly important natural and cultural features, for the regulation of the scientific, educational and recreational use.
-On March 5, 2015,the leaders of the indigenous peoples in Suriname presented a declaration for the protection of a 7.2 million preserve, to members of parliament.
+On March 5, 2015, the leaders of the indigenous peoples in Suriname presented a declaration for the protection of a 7.2 million-hectare preserve, to members of parliament.
 Conservation International-Suriname and the World Wide Fund For Nature worked to support the vision of the Trio and Wayana communities to map the preserve and lay out strategies to fund and ensure the success of the initiative.
 The plan includes the provision of jobs for tribe members as rangers and guards.
 The indigenous leaders also intent to establish the value maintaining the unspoiled rivers.

-Protected Areas in hectares in 2010
+Protected areas in hectares in 2010

-The table shows the Protected Areas in Suriname in hectare (ha) in 2010.
+The table shows the protected areas in Suriname in hectares (ha) in 2010.

 International conventions

 Suriname is signatory to many international conventions aimed at protection and conservation of the biodiversity.
 The most important are the Convention on Biological Diversity, the Convention on International Trade in Endangered Species of Wild Fauna and Flora and the Ramsar Convention on Wetlands.
-In 2007, the ministry of the Environment presented the National Biodiversity Strategy and in 2013 the National Biodiversity Action Plan.
+In 2007, the Ministry of the Environment presented the National Biodiversity Strategy and in 2013 the National Biodiversity Action Plan.